-Students are expected required to follow a pace chart (secondary) or scheduler (elementary).
+Students are required to follow a pace chart (secondary) or scheduler (elementary).
 If a student does not stay on pace, they are considered absent based on pace/scheduler.
 This can impact attendance and future enrollment in the school.

-Students must stay on pace to attend virtual school.
 If students do not maintain pace, working consecutively on required assignments, they will be withdrawn in the first 21 days of a course with no penalty.
 Even if a student is ahead of pace, weekly submission is required in each course.
 This is monitored closely by teachers and administration.
 If a student cannot independently succeed in the virtual setting, it is in the best interest of the student to attend a traditional school where daily monitoring and assistance in time management and task completion can occur.